BarRaider/barraider.github.io/obs.md

 - Previous Scene Action - Allows you to switch back to your previously used scene.
 Writes the name of the scene on the key.

 # INSTALLATION
 **Important:** You must download and install obs-websocket before using this plugin.
-Install from here: https://github.com/Palakis/obs-websocket/releases/download/4.6.1/obs-websocket-4.6.1-Windows-Installer.exe
+Install from [here]( https://github.com/Palakis/obs-websocket/releases/download/4.6.1/obs-websocket-4.6.1-Windows-Installer.exe)

 2. After installing, enable from inside OBS: Tools -> WebSockets Server Setting [You can keep the port as is, but It is ***highly recommended you Enable authentication and set a password***]

-3. For instant replay to work, you must check the **Enable Replay Buffer** from File->Settings->Output->Recording 3b.
+3. For instant replay to work, you must check the **Enable Replay Buffer** from `File->Settings->Output->Recording` 3b.
 To have the Instant Replay show automatically on your Stream, create a new `Media Source` in OBS.
-Then on the Stream Deck enable "Auto Replay" and input the name of that new source in the relevant setting (along with the other required fields).
+Then on the Stream Deck enable `"Auto Replay"` and input the name of that new source in the relevant setting (along with the other required fields).

 ## Usage
-OBS must be streaming for the majority of the features to work For instant replay to work, you must check the **Enable Replay Buffer** from File->Settings->Output->Recording
+OBS must be streaming for the majority of the features to work For instant replay to work, you must check the **Enable Replay Buffer** from `File->Settings->Output->Recording`

 ### Download